 Any traveler can look at the Hokulea or its sister ship, the Hawaii Loa, if the ships are in the water and not in dry-dock for rot repair or out voyaging.
 Within the adjacent museum at the Maritime Center, you can learn many details about the Hokulea and view other exhibits.

 The Hokulea has exerted a dramatic influence on the resurgence of pride and self-confidence in Hawaiians and South Pacific Islanders.
 Nainoa Thompson speaks eloquently to this point.

 “We built the Hokulea in a dark period,” says Nainoa.
-“Hawaiians were not then proud of who they were.
-We were navigating ‘change’ as much as the oceans.”
+“Hawaiians were not then proud of who they are.
+We were navigating ‘cultural change’ as much as the oceans.”

 Nainoa recalls his conflicted youth, when his grandmother spoke with pride of her own grandfather, an independent fisherman, and then averted her eyes as she discussed the more recent Hawaiian period, when people were beaten with sticks for simply being Hawaiian.

 “Hawaiian had a negative connotation,” adds Nainoa.
 “People tried to wash the brown off their skin.”

 Young Nainoa came under the influence of an artist, Herb Kane, who was obsessed with images of the great open-hulled canoes that the ancients must have used to cross the oceans.
 Kane instilled in Thompson and others the dream of building such a canoe, re-creating the voyages, and raising the pride of the people over the feats involved in these monumental voyages and the many skills required to make them.
 The ocean is a severe and unforgiving adversary for anyone who ventures out unprepared.